gchq/Palisade-clients/client-s3/README.md

 Presents an S3-compliant API wrapping a Palisade deployment.

+## Configuration
+The client should be configured using the `palisade-service`, `filtered-resource-service` and (with any appropriate change for the actual service-name) `data-service` fields under the `web.client` yaml configuration property.
+Defaults can be found [here](src/main/resources/application.yaml).

+## Usage
 Given a Spark job running against AWS S3 as follows:
 ```
 spark.sparkContext.hadoopConfiguration.set("fs.s3a.endpoint", "http://s3.eu-west-2.amazonaws.com/")